HappySeaFox/sail/README.md

 sail::image_reader reader;
 sail::image image;

-// read() reads the image and outputs pixels in RGB pixel format for image formats
+// read() reads the image and outputs pixels in BPP24-RGB pixel format for image formats
-// without transparency support and RGBA otherwise.
+// without transparency support and BPP32-RGBA otherwise.
 If you need to control output pixel
 // formats, consider switching to the deep diver API.
 //
 SAIL_TRY(reader.read(path, &image));